Skip to main content

 Wheeler’s School-based Health Centers provide linkage to other services in the community, including assistance with SNAP enrollment and connections with primary and dental care at Wheeler's Family Health & Wellness Center, and a broad continuum of outpatient and community-based levels of care, also are provided.
 A Wheeler clinician supports each school location.

-Wheeler's School-based Health Centers are located in every public elementary, middle and high school in Bristol.
+Wheeler's School-based Health Centers are located in each of the 14 public elementary, middle and high schools in Bristol.

-Wheeler's School-based Health Centers serve three school in New Britain, including: DiLoreto Middle School, Slade Middle School and Pulaski Middle School
+Wheeler's School-based Health Centers serve three schools in New Britain, including: DiLoreto Middle School, Slade Middle School and Pulaski Middle School

 Wheeler's Family Health & Wellness Centers are funded in part by the Health Resources and Services Administration (HRSA), an operating division of the U.S. Department of Health and Human Services.